Human Rights Commission (Saudi Arabia)

-The Human Right Commission (HRC; هيئة حقوق الإنسان) is a Saudi government organization established on 12 September 2005 by the decision of the council of ministers.
+The Human Rights Commission (HRC; هيئة حقوق الإنسان) is a Saudi government organization established on 12 September 2005 by the decision of the council of ministers.
 It claims to be independent of the Saudi government.
 The Commission states its aim as the protection and promotion of human rights in line with international standards.

-In March 2019, the Human Rights Commission defended the Saudi authorities' refusal to allow an international investigation into the 2 October 2018 assassination of Jamal Khashoggi.
-In 22 September 2022, Saudi Arabia has appointed the first woman, Hala al-Tuwaijri, as the new head of the Human Rights Commission with the rank of a minister.
+The Commission's official findings have consistently supported statements made by the Saudi government.
+For instance, in March 2019, the Human Rights Commission defended the Saudi authorities' refusal to allow an international investigation into the 2 October 2018 assassination of Jamal Khashoggi.

 Aims

 The Commission states that it seeks to promote, defend and protect human rights in Saudi Arabia.
 It states that it is an independent organization, ensuring that all government entities are accomplishing the laws and regulations of human rights.
 The Commission states that it has the right, without any prior permission, to visit prisons at any time to ensure the implementation of human rights.

 The European Saudi Organisation for Human Rights states that the Commission's activities aim to obscure and draw attention away from Saudi human rights violations.
 It criticized the Commission for making false and formulaic claims: for instance, they say it praised the Juveniles Law of March 2018, which prevented the execution of those who were minors at the time of their crime, as a success, while not mentioning that Saudi Arabia executed six underage people in April 2019.